GilleM/Memory-game/README.md

 ## 5. Surface

-I wanted to give the least amount of information but to pass the correct information.
+I wanted to provide the essential information to the user in the fewest amount of words possible.
 I removed all the additional text or possible content for which I thought would be redundant  on the page: the game itself was the most important.

 I played with designs and pictures; I certainly wanted to have all the pages vivid and funny but I tried to keep some consistent colors, e.g. the round slider and the footer.
 I tried to have the right contrast between background and other elements on the page.